-Liquid samples will be collected for off-site laboratory analysis (Sampling and Analysis Plan submitted under separate cover) to assess VOC recovery (influent) and the efficiency of the carbon (effluent).
+Liquid samples will be collected for off-site laboratory analysis, as will be presented in the Remedial Action Work Plan that will be submitted by Amec Foster Wheeler, to assess VOC recovery (influent) and the efficiency of the carbon (effluent).
 When breakthrough of a LGAC vessel has been observed through laboratory analytical data, TRS will change out the LGAC.